dwqs/codewars-practices/readme.md

 ## Codewars Practices
 Some best practices for practice questions on [codewars](http://www.codewars.com/) and try to update it weekly.

+>Notes: The best practices for every question I have passed all tests on codewars were sorted via votes count descending.

 ## Lists

 * [Sum of many ints](codewars/sum-of-many-ints.md)